- Popular Searches

 Email: Florida Financial Aid Office

 Johnson University institutional scholarships are available to most full-time degree-seeking students.
 Part-time students in their final term are eligible to receive institutional scholarships on a prorated basis.
-Students enrolled in online programs are not eligible for institutional aid.

 Some institutional aid is automatically awarded upon receiving both the FAFSA and the Johnson Financial Aid Check In.
 Other institutional aid requires an application.
 A minimum of a 2.0 GPA is required to receive any Johnson aid.
 Certain awards may require a higher GPA, and total institutional aid may not exceed annual tuition.
 Visit our Scholarships page to learn more and apply!